We have moved to a new buildingBio Sciences West Bldg 88, Room 455

 Our laboratory is ISO 17025:2005 accredited, the certification letter is attached HERE.

-As an OIE Reference Laboratory and an USDA-APHIS approved laboratory for crustacean pathogens, the University of Arizonas Aquaculture Pathology Laboratory has been routinely implementing Ring Tests for diagnostic laboratories since 2005.
+As an OIE Reference Laboratory and a USDA-APHIS approved laboratory for crustacean pathogens, The University of Arizonas Aquaculture Pathology Laboratory has been routinely implementing Ring Tests for diagnostic laboratories since 2005.
 The Ring Test services are specifically offered to laboratories involved in detection of shrimp pathogens by the use of molecular methods such as PCR.
 The purpose of the Ring Test is not only to determine proficiency, but also to help improve performance and to determine if the test methods in use are reliable and reproducible.
 This process helps assure the clinician, regulatory officials or the public, that the results provided are accurate, sensitive and specific.
-To view the Global Aquaculture Alliance article on Ring Testing, click HERE.
-For more information and the application, click HERE for a pdf; HERE for an editable application.
+Our Ring Tests are bi annual- to take place every February and August of each year.

 We have included a few interesting aquaculture related links, although, we do not endorse any of the sites referenced here.
 If you know of other aquaculture related sites that you do not see here, feel free to drop us a line!
 Check out the Aqualinks Page...